Utah-CS3550-Fall-2023/assignments/hw6.md

 - If the string has a percentage sign (it should, on a student's profile) or a fraction sign (it should, on a TA's profile), you convert it to a number by taking everything up to the non-whitespace character.
-If the string has no text, where it goes does not matter.
+If the string has no numbers, where it goes does not matter.
-  The [JavaScript `Math.parseFloat` function][js-mpf] will do this correctly by default.
+  The [JavaScript `parseFloat` function][js-mpf] will do this correctly by default.
 - Sorting descending is not the same thing as sorting ascending, then reversing.
 Instead, you need to reverse the sign of the comparison